-2004-05: Captained the Cushing Penguins to the New England Division I National Championship game before falling to eventual champions Avon Old Farms.
+2004-05: Keith Yandle captained the Cushing Penguins to the New England Division I National Championship game before falling to eventual champions Avon Old Farms.
 He finished the season with 54 points (14 goals, 40 assists) in 34 appearances.
 His outstanding season performance earned him a spot on the All-New England Division I East First Team.
+Yandle was chosen in the fourth round, 105th overall, of the 20015 NHL Draft by the Phoenix Coyotes.

-2005-06: Jumped to the QMJHL and played for Ted Nolan and the Moncton Wildcats for the season.
+2005-06: Yandle jumped to the QMJHL and played for Ted Nolan and the Moncton Wildcats for the season.
 In his first and only season with the Cats, Yandle emerged as the most offensively dominant rearguards in the entire Q and earned CHL defenseman of the year honors.

 Talent AnalysisYandle has a very high skill level and competitive edge.
 A gifted player with natural instincts.
 He’s an offensive defenseman, who can move the puck with ease and loves to attack the opposition and join the rush.
 On the flip-side, he needs to focus on his positioning and needs to learn to tighten up play in his own zone.